 In 1967, bassist Alan Longmuir (1948 - 2018) and brother Derek (drums), Gordon Nobby Clarke (singer) and John Devine (guitar) were in a Scottish group called Saxon.
 They thought the moniker was too English sounding and according to legend found the group’s next name by throwing darts at a map of the United States.
 Why it was not a map of Scotland (being fiercely Scottish) is not clear but the Bay City Rollers were born.
-The Rollers were a very popular club act in the late 60s and soon snapped up by Bell Records.
+The Rollers were a very popular club act in the late 60s and were soon snapped up by Bell Records.
 Their first single was a cover version of Gentry’s "Keep on Dancing."
 The record was produced by Jonathan King (Everyone’s gone to the moon) and entered the top ten in UK.

 When the Rollers were not doing cover versions many of their early hits were written by Bill Martin and Phil Coulter.
 The writers had previously written Sandy Shaw’s hit “Puppet on a string,” and Cliff Richard’s “Congratulations.”
 Over the next three years the Rollers released a string of successful hits including, "Remember (Sha La La La),” "Shang-a-Lang," “Summerlove Sensation,” and "All of Me Loves All of You.”
 In the spring of 1975, they had become one of the biggest selling acts in Britain.

 Rollermania took hold of the UK as the Rollers undertook a national tour.
 "Bye, Bye, Baby" (previously recorded by the Four Seasons) stayed at #1 in the UK for six weeks and "Give A Little Love" topped the charts in the summer of the same year.

 By autumn (fall), they were number one on the US Billboard Hot 100 with "Saturday Night," a second US hit came with "Money Honey" which reached #9.